lnikolaou/account-level-dashboard/Readme.md

 Security Settings table, per site, exportable in pdf and excel
 ![alt text](https://github.com/imperva/account-level-dashboard/raw/master/images/screenshots/security%20assessment%20table.png)

+Bulk Actions Changes to multiple sites at once

 ERRORS
 If you are getting an error that says "Issue with the API Key or Account Permission", make sure that: